 It's free to women of all ages.

-If your heading to a pharmacy, please call before you leave to check their opening hours and the availability of a pharmacist.
+• If you're going to a pharmacy, please call before you leave to check their opening hours and the availability of a pharmacist.

 There are: